 Wear a bra that gives enlarged breasts proper support.
 If your breasts leak, use nursing pads in your bra.
+Avoid stimulating your breasts.

 Some breathlessness is common and normal.
 Keep your weight gain within the recommended limits and maintain good posture, especially when you are sitting.
 Sleep on your side -- preferably your left side -- not on your back.

 To keep stools soft and bowel movements regular, get plenty of dietary fiber from fresh fruit, vegetables, whole-grain cereals and breads, and dried fruit.
 Avoid using over-the-counter laxatives.
 Fiber or stool softener agents may be helpful.
 Try psyllium (Plantago psyllium), an herbal bulk-forming agent.
-Drink lots of fluids and exercise regularly.
+Drink lots of water and exercise regularly.